Industrial Development

 Transportation Hub Access

-Yorkville is situated along major thoroughfares which connect to major regional transportation hubs.
-The City is about a one hour drive time from the major airports of O'Hare International and Midway Airport.
-It is much closer to the regional Aurora Airport which has a 20 minute drive time.
-Additionally, the proximity to Interstates 55 and 88 make it easy to connect to major arterial networks.
+Yorkville is situated along major thoroughfares that connect to major regional transportation hubs.
+The City is about a one-hour drive from the major airports of O'Hare International and Midway Airport.
+It is much closer to the regional Aurora Airport, which has a 20-minute drive time.
+Additionally, the proximity to Interstates 55 and 88 makes it easy to connect to major arterial networks.
 This is beneficial as employees and customers may come from farther distances in a short time to either work or access industrial and manufacturing uses.

 Enterprise Zone

 In 2016, the City of Yorkville partnered with the Upper Illinois River Valley Development Authority (UIRVDA) to provide potential Enterprise Zone benefits to development projects within the City.
-UIRVDA is allowed through the State of Illinois Department of Commerce and Economic Opportunity to enact one Enterprise Zone within their boundaries (Yorkville is within the boundary).
+UIRVDA is allowed through the State of Illinois Department of Commerce and Economic Opportunity to enact one Enterprise Zone within its boundaries (Yorkville is within the boundary).
 Once a development is proposed in the City, the developer may file an application with UIRVDA to be included within the Enterprise Zone and receive the incentive benefits.
-The City currently shares the cost of the application with the developer to provide additional support to the potential project.
+The City currently provides staff support through the application process to the developer for the potential project.
 For more information on Enterprise Zones, the benefits, and UIRVDA, please click on the links below.

 - Illinois Department of Commerce Enterprise Zone Homepage